Climate Change

 Metrics and Targets

-4-1 Based on the above-mentioned strategy and risk management, the ESG Working Groups has identified the necessary immediate actions and future tracking indicators as follows.
-Starting in 2023, we will implement a quantitative tracking and management mechanism for each of these indicators.
+4-1 Based on the above strategies and risk management processes, the ESG team has identified corresponding measures that require immediate action.
+Each year, we will implement a quantitative tracking and management mechanism for each of the above indicators.

-4-3 of the Carbon Border Adjustment Mechanism in Europe and the US, the transformation to net zero is no longer just an environmental issue.
-It has now become an economic one connected with the international competitiveness of every single company.
-The industry continues to promote the establishment of green energy infrastructure, which in turn drives opportunities in smart cities, intelligent transportation, smart grids, and energy storage.
-Chroma offers testing solutions for various green energy technology industries and has received recognition from leading international manufacturers.
-Chroma is leveraging innovative measurement technologies to develop many solutions for possible source recovery testing to meet the requirements of global green initiatives.
-These solutions not only help customers save substantial amounts of electricity, but more importantly, reduce carbon emissions to accelerate transition to net-zero emissions.
-We will continue to focus on developing low-carbon products that promote user efficiency and give customers more comprehensive solutions.
-Management objectives were established, strategies and actions were formulated, and systematic disclosure of progress and achievements in response measures were implemented.
+4-3 In light of the global wave of net zero emissions and the carbon border mechanisms in Europe and the US, the transition to net zero is no longer an environmental issue; it is an economic issue critical to the international competitiveness of companies.
+The industry continues to promote the deployment of green energy, bringing business opportunities in smart cities, smart transportation, smart grids, and energy storage.
+Chroma offers testing solutions across various green energy technology sectors and has received repeated recognition from leading international manufacturers.
+Leveraging its innovation in measurement technology, the Company has developed a range of energy recovery testing solutions to meet global green initiatives.
+These solutions not only help customers save on high electricity costs but, more importantly, reduce carbon emissions, thereby driving and accelerating the industry’s transition to net zero.
+Looking ahead, Chroma will continue to focus on developing low-carbon products that enhance user benefits and provide customers with a broader range of solutions.
+In 2023, following the release of Chroma’s first Climate-related Financial Disclosures (TCFD) report, the Company established management targets, formulated response strategies and action plans, and began systematically disclosing the progress and outcomes of these climate-related efforts.

 Response Measures

-• R&D: Increase the use of shared materials, modularize product design, use eco-friendly materials and recyclable parts, and design more energy-efficient products and machines.
+• R&D: Increase use of standardized components, modular product design, use of eco-friendly and recyclable materials, and energy-efficient machine design.

-• Procurement: Centralize procurement, find a green supply chain, and select the top five suppliers by purchasing amount to reduce carbon emissions.
+• Procurement: Centralized purchasing, sourcing from green supply chains, and requiring the top five suppliers by annual transaction value to reduce carbon emissions.

-• Manufacturing: Plan for easy manufacture and automated production.
+• Manufacturing: Design for manufacturability and automated production.

 (2) Conduct environmental risk assessments for suppliers and set carbon reduction targets for the supply chain.